Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Prediction of Subcellular localization
 ------------------

-Subcellular localization may be a useful information for analysis of protein function.
-For generating the information of subcellular localization, you can use the subcommand ``subcellular_localization`` to get it.
-Like ``go_term``, you can also import the information of transcript to generate the results which only included the expressed CDS.
+Subcellular localization is also a useful information for analysis of protein function.
+For detecting subcellular localization, we can use the subcommand ``subcellular_localization``.
+Like ``go_term``, we can also import information of the transcript to generate results which only included the expressed CDS.

 ::